snazzy-d/sdc/docs/dalloc.md

 instead put in the thread cache for later reuse.
 Elements are released in batch when the cache grows too large.

-This mechnism ensures that most of allocations avoid any possible contention and are served as fast as possible.
+This mechanism ensures that most of the allocations avoid any possible contention and are served as fast as possible.
 In addition, this improves the locality of allocation on a per thread basis as they come from the same batch of allocations, which reduces pressure on the TLB.